Message from the Chair, Teresita Bellido, Ph.D.

 About Dr. Bellido

 Bellido holds multiple major grants from the National Institutes of Health (NIH) and the Veterans Administration.
-She serves on the Skeletal Biology Development and Disease Study Section for the NIH, and is the current president of the American Society for Bone and Mineral Research (ASBMR), the premier international society of the field.
+She serves on the Skeletal Biology Development and Disease Study Section for the NIH, and is the immediate past president of the American Society for Bone and Mineral Research (ASBMR), the premier international society of the field.

 For her scientific and mentoring efforts, Bellido was awarded the Women Faculty Leadership Award and the Outstanding Postdoc Mentor Award in 2015 by Indiana University.
 In addition, she received the ASBMR 2015 Paula Stern Achievement Award, which recognizes a woman in the bone research field who has made significant scientific achievements and who has promoted the professional development and career advancement of women, and the 2018 ASBMR Gideon A. Rodan Excellence in Mentorship Award in recognition for outstanding support by a senior scientist who has helped promote the independent careers of young investigators in bone and mineral metabolism.